barryllium/WWDC-session-notes/2024/State of the Union.md

     * Can choose on a fixed or dynamic scale when moved in relation to the user
     * More freedom when placing ornaments in a volume
 * TableTopKit
-    * Framework for collaborative expriences around a flat horizontal surface
+    * Framework for collaborative experiences around a flat horizontal surface
     * Works with spatial personas in SharePlay
     * Works with Group Activities, RealityKit, and SwiftUI
 * New Enterprise APIs